kilodelta8/DurhamOS/README.md

 These variables will point to our new directories.

 Bash

 `
-# Set the target architecture
 export TARGET=x86_64-elf

-# Set the path for the final installed cross-compiler
 export PREFIX="$HOME/durhamos_project/cross_compiler"

-# Add the new compiler's bin directory to your PATH
 export PATH="$PREFIX/bin:$PATH"
 `
 Pro-Tip: To make these variables permanent, add the three export lines above to the end of your ~/.bashrc file.
 Then, run source ~/.bashrc or open a new terminal for the changes to take effect.